Perfect Whipped Ricotta

 How to Use Whipped Ricotta

-Then I stuffed in under the skin of some chicken thighs and roasted them.
+- Stuff some under the skin of bone-in chicken thighs and roast them.

-It would be great in sandwiches such as a BLT or as part of a grilled cheese or layered in with some leftover roast beef or pork.
+- Add to sandwiches such as a BLT, or a sandwich made with leftover roast beef or pork.

-I would also love it paired with some grilled peaches and a drizzle of honey.
+- Pair it with grilled peaches and a drizzle of honey.

 Substitutions and Variations